alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 |--------------------|---------------|------------|
 | `android:pathData` | `<clip-path>` | `string`   |

-Similar to above, a clip path's region can be animated by morphing the differences in drawing commands specified by the `android:pathData` attribute.
+A `<clip-path>`'s bounds can be animated via path morphing by animating the `android:pathData` attribute.
 Take a look at the examples in **Figure 9** below to get a better idea of how these animations work.
-Enabling the 'show clip paths' checkbox will show the bounds of the currently active `<clip-path>` as a red overlay mask, dictating which portions of its sibling `<path>`s are allowed to be drawn.
-This technique makes clip paths great for animating "fill-in effects", as seen in the hourglass and heart-break animations below.
+Enabling the 'show clip paths' checkbox will show the bounds of the currently active `<clip-path>` as a red overlay mask, which in turn dictates the portions of its sibling `<path>`s that will be drawn.
+Clip path are especially useful for animating fill effects, as you can see in the hourglass and heart fill/break examples below.

 {% include posts/2016/11/29/includes9_clipping_paths_animated_svgs.html %}